Wednesday, October 2, 2024

 Ceyda Torun (director) Kedi (Cat) / 2016, USA 2017

-On the surface, Turkish documentary Kedi (Cat), is a pretty film for cat fanciers.
+On the surface, the Turkish documentary Kedi (Cat), is a pretty film for cat fanciers.
 Focusing on 7 cats of the millions of feral cats roaming Istanbul’s streets (the filmmakers began with 40, cutting down 20 before picking out the 7 they show here), director Ceyda Torun and her cinematographer husband, Charlie Wuppermann follow these 7 as they make their way through that great city’s streets.

 Most of the cat scenes are filmed by cameras placed at cat level, so that you get a feeling of the cat’s point-of-view of their environment.
 Most of the cats co-exist with friendly bakers, fishmongers, restaurateurs, and local apartment dwellers.